AriFordsham/GHCWiki/ghc-kinds/poly-typeable.md

 ```

-Because it is mono-kinded we also have
+Because it was mono-kinded we also had

 ```wiki
 class Typeable1 (f :: *->*) where